YOURLS/website/src/guide/server-configuration.md

 ### Make a `.htaccess` file

-If `.htaccess` file creation/updating failed because of file permission, you'll have to manually make one.
+If the `.htaccess` file automated creation/updating failed because of file permission, you'll have to manually make one.
 No worry, it's simple.

 :::tip Note
-YOURLS **cannot share** its root directory with another .htaccess rewrite rules driven app such as WordPress.
+YOURLS **cannot share** its root directory with another `.htaccess` rewrite rules driven app such as WordPress.
 The `.htaccess` file should contain YOURLS directives and no other rewrite rule.
 :::

 #### YOURLS installed on root

-If YOURLS root URL is `https://yoursite/`, the `.htaccess` file in the root directory must be like:
+If YOURLS root URL is `https://yoursite.com/` or `https://subdomain.yoursite.com/`, the `.htaccess` file in the root directory must be like:

 ```apache
 # BEGIN YOURLS